Spate · Mixed · Asturias, Spain

 About this water

 The Narcea is the second Cantabrian river by reputation, the first by character.
 It flows from the mountains through slate and limestone to the sea at Pravia.
 In this geology lies the river's distinction: the slate-and-limestone beds create a succession of well-defined pools separated by rapids, each with its own taking lies.
-Spring salmon run from March to May, though it is April and early May that bring the fresh fish — Atlantic weight and muscle, making their first run upriver from the sea.
+Spring salmon run through April and May — and it is April and early May, when the season opens, that bring the fresh fish, Atlantic weight and muscle, making their first run upriver from the sea.
 They come on the back of Atlantic weather systems; after rain, the river will rise three or four feet within hours and carry colour downstream.
 This is your window.
 Fish the dropping stage, beginning 36 to 48 hours after the rain clears — the river will be carrying enough colour to give running fish confidence, dropping slowly enough that they have settled into lies.
 On the Narcea you will find sea trout (reo) in the same pools as salmon.
 Here, unlike British waters, they are daytime fish and respond to the same methods: a fly swung across the current, on a sinking or intermediate line, will take them with conviction when the water is dropping and coloured right.
 The sorteo system apportions the beats; book through the regional federation.
 Few visiting anglers fish here, which is precisely what makes it worth your time.
+Atlantic salmon stocks are under serious conservation pressure, so the 2026 season is tightly limited — one salmon per angler per year may be killed (daily bag one, minimum 45cm), and the season closes 15 July; any further fish must be released.

 Under the surface